Annex 5.1 - Specificities for associations

 To build this objective:

-As a general rule, it is recommended for associations in France to define an objective coherent with the overall objective of the SNBC, namely:
+As a general rule, it is recommended for associations in France to define an objective consistent with the overall objective of the SNBC, namely:

 Reduce GHG emissions by 40% between 1990 and 2030.

-Divide GHG emissions by 6 between 1990 and 2050. (coherence with the SNBC objectives)
+Divide GHG emissions by 6 between 1990 and 2050. (consistency with the SNBC objectives)

-If the association's activity is comparable to a specific sector of the SNBC (transport, buildings, agriculture, forest - wood, industry, energy production, or waste management), it can rely on the sectoral orientations of the SNBC.
-It can also rely on sectoral standards such as SBT.
+If the association's activity is comparable to a specific sector of the SNBC (transport, buildings, agriculture, forest - wood, industry, energy production, or waste management), it may rely on the SNBC's sectoral orientations.
+It may also rely on sectoral standards such as SBT.

-For associations outside France, the relevant national objectives should be used.
+For associations outside France, the relevant national objectives shall be used.

 Projecting a reduction objective allows the association to grasp the transformations necessary to move towards a low-carbon society.